krugerk/beeminder-apidocs/source/index.html.md

 `POST /users/`*u*`/goals/`*g*`/stepdown.json`

-Decrease the goal's pledge level <strong>subject to the akrasia horizon</strong>, i.e., not immediately.
+Decrease the goal's pledge level **subject to the akrasia horizon**, i.e., not immediately.
 After a successful request the goal will have a countdown to when it will revert to the lower pledge level.

 ### Parameters